inderasarman/CEG3006-Project/README.md

 The RSU processes all available data:

 - Vehicle speed and location (received from OBU)
-- Braking distance calculation (from both car and RSU)
+- Braking distance calculation (from both vehicle and RSU threshold parameters)
-- Pedestrian position (from LiDAR and depth camera)
+- Pedestrian position (from depth camera)
+- First vehicle (from LiDAR)

 ##### Step 4: Collision Risk Prediction

 The system evaluates whether a collision may occur based on:

-- Relative distance
+- Relative distance from crossing
 - Vehicle speed
-- Stopping capability
+- Stopping capability based on vehicle weight

 The system determines if the vehicle can safely stop before reaching the pedestrian.

+> Assumed that computer vision model running on the LiDAR sensor can be trained to estimate vehicle weight.
+In future, vehicle architectures can be enhanced to estimate vehicle weight in the vehicle's suspension modules, for weight data to be tracked by the OBU.

 ##### Step 5: Communication